 Children will enjoy this small museum with its interactive one-room schoolhouse, the Huset Pioneer School.
 They can write on slate boards with chalk, play on a pedal organ, or ring the school bell.

 Although it’s not a large museum, it covers much information in its small space.
 For example, exhibits on the Ojibwe Indians, fur traders, and military displays exist.
 You can also search for and discover Leech Lake’s history at the museum’s research center.

 If you don’t have time to visit the museum, stop by the “Circle of Time” statues just outside the entrance.
 These 13 bronze statues depict and highlight important regional people in history.

 The “Circle of Time” is a perfect spot for a quick overview of the city’s history, as it’s free and there’s a small plaque explaining each statue.

 5. Walker City Park

 Walker City Park is on the water, with beautiful views of Leech Lake, playscapes, picnic tables, trees, and tennis courts.
 But if you’re visiting Minnesota for the first time, you may be surprised to see loons by the boat docks!

-The park is easily one of the top attractions in the Leech Lake area, with an annual 4th of July celebration and a large number of other annual events.
-This awesome park is a hit for locals and tourists alike!
+The park is easily one of the top attractions in the Leech Lake area, with an annual 4th of July celebration and many other events.
+This fantastic park is a hit for locals and tourists alike!